jhpyle/docassemble/_docs/docker.md

 Services other than the [Apache] web server are an important part of **docassemble**'s operations.
 For example, the upgrading and installation of [Python] packages takes place in a background process operated by the `celery` service.
-In addition, the Live Help feature uses a service called `websockets`.
+In addition, the [live help] feature uses a service called `websockets`.
 The `apache2`, `celery`, and `websockets` services all need to be restarted every time there is a change to the [Configuration] or a change to [Python] code.
 To restart all of the services at once, you can do:

 {% highlight bash %}